zachtjones/Java-Compiler/README.md

 # Java Compiler
-This is a java program used to compile Java files, outputting native x86-64 code instead of .class files.
-This compiler is far from implementing all of java, and requires an implementation of all the java.* library to fully work.
+This is a Java program used to compile Java files into native code.
+Instead of using a complete java library implementation, this uses the Java Native Interface for calling Java library methods.

+The supported output languages are planned to be x86-64 and AMD64.

 ## Introduction
 This program is written in Java, with the use of JavaCC as the parser.